 Complicated Fault Rules in Your State

 The fault rules in your state can also impact your car accident claim.
-Some states like Indiana follow a “comparative fault”, and this means that if a plaintiff is found to be even slightly at fault for the accident, they may be barred from recovering damages or their recovery may be limited.
+Some states like Indiana follow “comparative fault”, and this means that if a plaintiff is found to have some fault for the accident, they may be barred from recovering damages or their recovery may be limited.

 Navigating these rules and understanding how they apply to your case can be complex and challenging, requiring legal expertise to file a personal injury claim.

 Car accident claims are subject to strict time limitations and legal deadlines, known as the statute of limitations.
 These laws vary by state and dictate the time within which you must file your claim or risk losing your right to seek compensation.
 If the person who was at fault for causing the accident was working as a governmental employee, tort claims notice deadlines may apply, as well.